-[The above recording and the manuscript below is a sermon delivered at Bethel Bible Church – Whitehouse on 7/17/2016 entitled “Fear and Faith (Part 2).”]
+This sermon was delivered at Bethel Bible Church – Whitehouse on 7/17/2016 entitled “Fear and Faith (Part 2)”.
+Transcript and audio are below.

 As I mentioned last week and will continue to emphasize this week and next, the focus of our time in the Scriptures this morning will be on the relationship between fear and faith.
 Last week we looked at the story of Mark 4 and Jesus’ calming of the storm.
 If you remember, we observed that fear is not a bad thing; in fact, we are designed, as creatures, to be fearful.
 When we fear the Creator rather than His creation, it gives us only one object for our faith when we are looking for salvation from the storm: God.